 How does being thankful help me?
 No one can escape hardships, it is part of living in an imperfect world.
 We can’t choose our hardships either, but we can choose how we respond.
 Viktor Frankl, a Nazi concentration camp survivor, wrote a book called Man’s Search for Meaning.
 The following is a quote, “Even in the degradation and abject misery of a concentration camp, Frankl was able to exercise the most important freedom of all – the freedom to determine one’s own attitude and spiritual well-being.
 No sadistic Nazi SS guard was able to take that away from him or control the inner-life of Frankl’s soul.”
 Though your hardship may not compare to torture in a concentration camp, hardships cause you to focus on your loss, which causes stress on your mind and body.
 I must admit, it is hard to be thankful if you are in an abusive relationship.
 I will write more concerning this in the next post.
 Please understand, Satan wants you to stay focused on your hardship and bring destruction in your life (see John 10:10).
 To learn more, read: Four Realities of the Spirit World

 No matter the hardship, we can be thankful for something.
 Being thankful is an inner-life attitude that determines if we rise above our problems or sink deeper into despair.
 You see, it is God’s will for you to be thankful in all circumstances (see 1Thes.
 5:18 and Eph.
 5:20).
 If you find it hard to be thankful, call out to God for help (see Hebrews 4:14-16).
-If you want to experience peace in the midst of your hardship, then do what the Apostle Paul says in Philippians 4:6,7 “Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
+If you want to experience peace amid your hardship, then do what the Apostle Paul says in Philippians 4:6,7 “Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.”
 When I am thankful for God’s love, provision, mercy, and grace and trust Him to take care of my problems, I feel peace and joy.
 When I focus on my negative thoughts, I became anxious and stressed again.
-The bible says God gives us hope, Romans 15:13 states, “May the God of hope fill you with all joy and peace in believing, so that by the power of the Holy Spirit you may abound in hope.”
+The Bible says God gives us hope, Romans 15:13 states, “May the God of hope fill you with all joy and peace in believing, so that by the power of the Holy Spirit you may abound in hope.”
 Also, peace and joy remove the effects of stress in our bodies and minds.

 Hardships are the main cause of offenses and resentments, which come from wrong thoughts of unfairness.
 If you don’t capture and loose these wrong thoughts, they will generate negative feelings and your negative feelings will produce false beliefs, which then direct destructive behaviors like anger fits, drinking, doing drugs, hurting others or yourself, depression, etc. Being thankful transforms wrong thoughts and results in peace and joy despite the hardship.
 I heard from a missionary to China, that the Christian Chinese people are joyful despite their hardships when many times everything is taken from them and they are put in jail.

 So, what can we be thankful for?
 You can begin with the following 15 promises.
-To learn more about each promise read 15 Promises We Can Trust God to Keep
+To learn more about each promise read 15 Promises We Can Trust God to Keep.

 - We are saved from sin and death and have the hope of eternal life.